top of page

 • 3 min read

-Summer doesn’t always feel gentle.
-It’s not always a season of ease.
+Summer isn’t always something folks look forward to.
 For many of us, especially those living in disabled, chronically ill, or marginalized bodies, it can bring up grief, dread, and overwhelm.
 The heat, the increased visibility of bodies, the social invitations that feel more like obligations, the pressure to smile and show up and seem okay when we’re not.
 Summer often arrives tangled with the same tired message we’ve been hearing all our lives: our bodies must become something else before we’re allowed to enjoy ourselves.

 This pressure doesn’t come from nowhere.
 It’s not personal.
 It’s systemic.
 It’s rooted in a fatphobic, ableist, capitalist world that thrives on convincing us we’re broken.
 That our bodies are projects.
 That our worth is conditional.
 That we must earn comfort, care, rest, and joy by suffering through change.
 Diet culture and wellness culture rise to a roar this time of year, promising transformation, control, and belonging in exchange for obedience and self-erasure.

-But I am here, in this disabled and chronically ill body, learning how to listen to my needs and take back my relationship with myself, carrying grief in every cell of my being, saying this clearly: your body does not need to be “ready” for anything.
+But I am here, in this disabled and chronically ill body, learning how to listen to my needs and be in relationship with myself, carrying grief in every cell of my being, and saying this clearly: your body does not need to be “ready” for anything.
 Especially not summer.

 For me, summer brings up body grief on many levels.
 Grief for the ways my body used to function.
 Grief for the dreams that have shifted or disappeared.
 Grief for the energy I do not have.
 Grief for the ways I’ve been harmed and the ways I have harmed myself in the pursuit of acceptance.
 I feel it when I see a reflection I do not recognize.
 I feel it when I try to find clothes that don’t cause pain or discomfort.
 I feel it when I’m invited somewhere inaccessible, and again when I feel pressure to pretend I’m fine.